-NOTE: This form is to accompany all student requests for grade forgiveness.
-Students must meet with an academic adviser and with a representative of Financial Aid in preparation of completing this form after a grade has been posted for a repeated course.
+Students must meet with an academic adviser and with a representative of Financial Aid in preparation for completing this form after a grade has been posted for a repeated course.
+International students on sponsorship are required to first meet with the Sponsored Relations Office in Global Programs.
 This form will be submitted to your academic adviser.

 When a grade is omitted through this policy: